Lurkerpas/vscive/README.md

 An an experiment, the capability to use TASTE docker image via Podman on Windows has been added.
 In order to use it, install Podman and select "Run build commands though taste-cli.bat using podman".
 Docker image address must be set up just as for taste-cli.sh.
 Default installation settings are recommended, as non-defaults tend to create issues to be resolved using Linux and WSL2/Podman related knowledge.

-Unfortunatelly, the experiment is only partially succesfull so far, as building TASTE projects on NTFS partitions seems to fail.
-However, project can be built by entering CLI, and copying data between the source NTFS folder and a helper native Linux folder within the container.
+Unfortunatelly, building TASTE projects on NTFS partitions fails out of the box.
+However, there are two workarounds:
+- project can be built by entering CLI, and copying data between the source NTFS folder and a helper native Linux folder within the container,
+- use fsutil to make the target project folder case sensitive, as shown e.g., [here](https://www.thewindowsclub.com/enable-case-sensitive-attribute-folders).

 It is assumed that the issue is to be resolved on TASTE side, though TASTE was not designed to work outside of Linux.